BlaineDev/431-classes-2022/class01/README.md

 - selecting [Calendar](https://thomaselove.github.io/431-2022/calendar.html)
 - then select today's class ([Class 01: 2021-08-24](https://github.com/THOMASELOVE/431-classes-22/tree/main/class01)).

+## As you walk in...

+Be sure to get one of the "Convenient Pieces of Paper" handouts we're passing out.
+Don't write on it yet.
+Instead, get to know someone sitting near you.

 ## Today's Slides

 Class | HTML Link to Slides | Date | Quarto file